Fushimi Inari Shrine in Kyoto is probably one of the most famous sights with its many red shrine gates.

 Back at the Yotsutsuji intersection there were cool drinks for people in need.
 Quite cool setting up the drinks like that!

-From the intersection you have quite a nice view.
+From the intersection you have such a lovely view.

-It is quite a walk and if you’re short on time then it’s better if you skip.
+It is quite a walk and if you’re short on time then better skip it.
 I had to give up somewhere around the intersection when I first visited in summer 2007 because it was just far too hot.

-On my way back I ran into quite a few stray cats again!
-So cute!
+On my way back I ran into a few more stray cats.
+So adorable.

 I took a different route back down to the main shrine and so I ran into yet some more smaller shrines.